MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/mail-settings.md

 This article provides information about how to personalize the email notifications sent by Defender for Cloud Apps to your users when a breach is detected.

 > [!NOTE]
-> This customization only affects the notifications sent to your end users, not the notifications sent to Cloud App Security administrators.
+> This customization only affects the notifications sent to your end users, not the notifications sent to Defender for Cloud Apps administrators.

 ## <a name="mailsettings"></a> Set email notification preferences